Ischaemic Stroke

 If the patient is dysphagic → administer via an enteral / rectal tube

-If the decision is made to treat the patient with thrombolysis, aspirin 300mg should only be given 24 hours after thrombolysis (and once repeat imaging excludes haemorrhage).
+If the decision is made to treat the patient with thrombolysis, aspirin 300mg should only be given 24 hours AFTER thrombolysis, once repeat imaging excludes haemorrhage.

 Do NOT give aspirin before or with thrombolysis.